UoB-COMSM0166/2026-group-27/README.md

 ### Epic: Exploration & Immersion

 **User Story**
-* As a player who enjoys exploration, I want to navigate a Bristol-inspired maze environment with local visuals so that I feel immersed in the game.
+* As a player who enjoys exploration, I want to navigate a maze with Bristol-inspired visuals so that I feel immersed in the game.

 **Acceptance Criteria**
 * Given the player is exploring the map